telerik/xaml-docs/styling-and-appearance/common-styling-appearance-office2016-theme.md

 ## Glyphs

 With Office2016 theme we are introducing a new approach to add icons and icon-like images.
 Instead of images or paths we are using a font of glyphs by default.
 The __TelerikWebUI__ font provides over 400 scalable vector glyphs that are available for use to our clients.
-We have chosen this approach to the icons in this theme because it provides a number of advantages and benefits.
+We have chosen this approach to icons in this theme because it provides a number of advantages and benefits.
 * The glyphs are vector paths which are easily scalable without loss of quality.

 * There is a wide range of different beautiful built-in glyphs to choose from.